NBISweden/workshop-reproducible-research/docs/snakemake.md

 A workflow management system (WMS) is a piece of software that sets up, performs and monitors a defined sequence of computational tasks (i.e. "a workflow").
 Snakemake is a WMS that was developed in the bioinformatics community, and as such it has some features that make it particularly well suited for creating reproducible and scalable data analyses.

-* The language you use to formulate your workflows is based on Python; a language with a strong standing in academia.
-Users are not required to know how to code in Python to work efficently with Snakemake, they can still take advantage of Python's clean syntax and large number of libraries.
+* The language you use to formulate your workflows is based on Python, which is a language with strong standing in academia.
+However, users are not required to know how to code in Python to work efficently with Snakemake.
 * Workflows can easily be scaled from your desktop to server, cluster, grid or cloud environments.
 This makes it possible to develop a workflow on your laptop, maybe using only a small subset of your data, and then run the real analysis on a cluster.
 * Snakemake has several features for defining the environment which each task is carried out in.
 This is important in bioinformatics, where workflows often involve running a large number of small third-party tools.
 * Snakemake is primarily intended to work on _files_ (rather than for example streams, reading/writing from databases or passing variables in memory).
-This fits well with many fields of bioinformatics, notably next-generation sequencing, which often involve computationally expensive operations on large files.
-It's also a good fit for a research setting and exploratory analyses, where the exact specifications of the final workflow aren't always known in the beginning of a project.
+This fits well with many fields of bioinformatics, notably next-generation sequencing, that often involve computationally expensive operations on large files.
+It's also a good fit for a scientific research setting, where the exact specifications of the final workflow aren't always known at the beginning of a project.
 * Lastly, a WFM is a very important tool for making your analyses reproducible.
 By keeping track of when each file was generated, and by which operation, it is possible to ensure that there is a consistent "paper trail" from raw data to final results.
 Snakemake also has features which allow you to package and distribute the workflow, and any files it involves, once it's done.

 ## Tell me more